The Most Common Roof Pitch to Use for Houses

 Low-Slope Roof Pitch

-Low slope is often built on houses or buildings where the roof is intended to get walked on a lot of time.
+Low slopes are often built on houses or buildings where the roof is intended to be walked on for a long time.
 The pitch is around 2:12 to 4:12.
 When using this type of roof, pitch, water, or snow won’t run off easily, and this has to be frequently checked for leaks and cracks.

 • Medium-Slope Roof Pitch